Kembangan, Singapore: Amenities

 Kembangan is served by limited amenities like the Kembangan Plaza, which mainly consists of tuition centres, as well as shophouses around the estate.
 The social welfare of residents are catered for with facilities like the Kwan-In Welfare Free Clinic and the Moral Home for the Disabled in the area.
 The estate is served by the Kampong Kembangan Community Club, which also serves the wider Kembangan-Chai Chee constituency in the Marine Parade Group Representation Constituency.
 The Siglap Park Connector which runs to either the Bedok Reservoir Park or the East Coast Park cuts through the area too.
 There are more amenities located in the nearby Chai Chee and Eunos estates.

-The area also has multiple places of worship like the Bethesda Chapel, Mangala Vihara Buddhist Temple, Hong San Si Temple (樟宜凤山寺), Masjid Abdul Razak, Masjid Mydin and The Buddhist Union.
+Kembangan has a number of places of worship.
+Churches include the Bethesda chapel, while temples include the Mangala Vihara Buddhist Temple and Hong San Si Temple.
+There are three mosques in Kembangan; Masjid Abdul Razak, Masjid Mydin, and Masjid Kassim.
+The headquarters of The Buddhist Union is also located in Kembangan.

 The area falls under the jurisdiction of the Kampong Kembangan Neighbourhood Police Post (NPP), which is part of the Bedok Police Division, and the 2nd Singapore Civil Defence Force DIV HQ.